tmahlburg/picorv32-imt/README.md

 --------------------------------

-The native memory interface of PicoRV32 is a simple valid-ready interface that can run one memory transfer at a time:
+The native memory interface of PicoRV32 is a simple valid-ready interface that can run one memory transfer and one instruction transfer at a time:

     output        mem_valid
-    output        mem_instr
     input         mem_ready

     output [31:0] mem_addr
     output [31:0] mem_wdata
     output [ 3:0] mem_wstrb
     input  [31:0] mem_rdata

+    output        mem_instr
+    output        instr_valid
+    input         instr_ready

+    output [31:0] instr_addr
+    input  [31:0] instr_rdata

 The core initiates a memory transfer by asserting `mem_valid`.
 The valid signal stays high until the peer asserts `mem_ready`.
 All core outputs are stable over the `mem_valid` period.
-If the memory transfer is an instruction fetch, the core asserts `mem_instr`.
+The instruction interface works the same way, except that the core asserts `mem_instr`.

 #### Read Transfer